 Professor Joce Nuttall

-Areas of expertise: initial and continuing teacher education; teacher educators’ work; leadership and inter-professional work in early childhood education; cultural-historical activity theory; CHAT-based research methodologies
+Areas of expertise: initial and continuing teacher education; teacher educators’ work; leadership and inter-professional work in early childhood education; cultural-historical activity theory; qualitative research methodologies

 ORCID ID: 0000-0002-2571-7839

 Phone: +613 9953 3532

 Location: ACU Melbourne Campus

 Professor Joce Nuttall is Director of the Teacher Education Research Concentration in the Institute for Learning Sciences & Teacher Education, Faculty of Education and Arts, at ACU.
 Joce’s research describes, implements and theorises effective interventions in professional learning in schools and early childhood settings, particularly in childcare.
 Most recently this work has focused on capacity building among educational leaders in early childhood and junior school settings, using system-wide analyses and actions.
 Joce is a Fellow and President-Elect of the Australian Teacher Education Association and her current projects include an international study of teacher educators’ work.
 Joce has published over seventy books, book chapters and scholarly articles and is a regular presenter of keynote addresses at international conferences in the areas of teacher development, and early childhood curriculum and policy.
 Joce commenced at ACU in 2011 as a Principal Research Fellow.

 - Nuttall, J. & McEvoy, J. (2019).
 Theological-relational pedagogy: Winnicott, Rahner, and the development of a theological perspective on relational pedagogy.
 Journal of Curriculum Studies. https://doi.org/10.1080/00220272.2019.1686180